EPrice000/EPrice000/README.md

 - 👋 Hi, I’m @EPrice000
-- 👀 I’m interested in Web Development using HTML5, CSS, JavaScript, Python, Python Flask, and Java
+- 👀 I’m interested in  learning, developing, and practicing the following languages HTML5, CSS, JavaScript, Python, Python Flask, Java OOP, and C#
 - 🌱 I’m currently learning various markup and programming languages such as Python, Front End Web Development.
 - 💞️ I’m looking to collaborate on n/a.
 - 📫 How to reach me?
 EPrice000@gmail.com